COVID: US urges vaccinated people to wear masks inside again | DW | 27.07.2021

 Authorities decided Monday to keep existing restrictions on international travel over concerns about the delta variant infection rate.

-The US currently bars most non-U.S. citizens who have within the last two weeks been to the United Kingdom, the 26 Schengen nations in Europe without internal border controls, or Ireland, China, India, South Africa, Iran and Brazil.
+The US currently bars entry by most non-US citizens who have been to the United Kingdom, the 26 Schengen nations of Europe, Ireland, China, India, South Africa, Iran and Brazil within the last two weeks.